Systematic Assessment of Fuzzers using Mutation Analysis: Approach

 \subsection{Detecting Mutations}

 Another essential component is the detection of true mutant kills.
-To make this process robust against possible targeted manipulation, this needs to be done in a way that makes it difficult for fuzzers to cheat.
-For example, if we would classify a mutant as killed if the fuzzer reports a crash, it would be trivial for a fuzzer to just report a crash in every run.
-Similarly, we cannot base this decision on a version of the subject that is instrumented by a fuzzer, as during the instrumentation process, a fuzzer could itself introduce a crashing change.
-Thus, to confirm that any input that a fuzzer reports as crashing, the input is rerun on the non-instrumented versions of the original as well as the mutant (see \Cref{sec:implementation} for a detailed description).
+To make this process robust against the possibility of targeted manipulation, it must be performed in a manner that makes it challenging for fuzzers to cheat.
+For instance, if we classify a mutant as killed when the fuzzer reports a crash, it would be trivial for a fuzzer to just report a crash in every run.
+Similarly, we cannot base this decision on a version of the subject that has been instrumented by a fuzzer, as the fuzzer could itself introduce a crashing change during the instrumentation process.
+Thus, to confirm any input that a fuzzer reports as crashing, the input is rerun on the non-instrumented version of the original as well as the mutant (see \Cref{sec:implementation} for a detailed description).
 A mutation is killed if the original exits with a different exit code than the mutant does.
 We require the original to exit without an error signal to avoid the case that there is a crashing bug in the original.